macicchino/Food_Insecurity/README.md

 <img width="1165" height="250" alt="Produce" src="https://user-images.githubusercontent.com/112206035/223837617-92232bb1-3bd4-4c3b-bee0-421ffb1c9f1a.png">

 ## Overview
-The purpose of this project is to utilize Machine Learning to Predict and Visualize Food Insecurity in the United States of America.
+The purpose of this project is to utilize machine learning to predict and visualize food insecurity in the United States of America.
 It will also take an in depth look at physical access to food in the US and its effects on food insecurity.

 ### Background
 SQL Team Six started the Project initially sharing a consensus to explore datasets  related to Agriculture in general, and Urban Agriculture in New York City.
 The team members were assigned various roles to seek out potential datasets and sources of data related to the proposed topic.
 Following the initial meeting, where the various datasets were examined, it was decided that the dataset from the United States Department of Agriculture (USDA) was large enough and had an adequate number of variables which could be manipulated.
 While team members were contemplating on the ideal dataset to work with, suggestions were welcomed from members pertaining to the Research Question(s)/Hypothesis.